-Considering the 'on demand' clause, the Group concluded that the loans are in stage 3 of the IFRS 9 model as should the loans be called on demand the borrowers would technically be in default as repayment would only be possible on demand if the property had already been sold.
+Considering the 'on demand' clause, the Group concluded that the loans are in stage 3 of the IFRS 9 model as should the loans be called on demand the borrowers would technically be in default as repayment would only be possible on demand if the property had already

-One of the loans without a repayable on demand clause amounts to £3.8 million, matured during the year but was extended to 31 December 2023; the second loan without a repayable on demand clause amounts to £10.3 million and matures on 1 April 2025; both loans remain in stage 1 of the IFRS 9 model.
+The two loans without a repayable on demand clause amount to £8.9 million and £7.2 million and mature in April 2025 and February 2029, respectively; both loans remain in stage 1 of the IFRS 9 model.
 These two loans have an immaterial lifetime ECL and hence no detailed analysis of whether those loans has suffered a significant increase in credit risk has been performed.

-As at 31 March 2023, ART's total undrawn loan commitments amounted to £12.9 million.
+As at 31 March 2024, ART's total undrawn loan commitments amounted to £1.0 million.

-Post year end, no new loans were drawn but additional drawdowns of $\mathfrak{L}3.3$ million were made on existing loans, one loan was fully repaid for $\mathfrak{L}1.5$ million (including accrued interest and exit fees) and part payments for other loans were received amounting to $\mathfrak{L}2.3$ million (including accrued interest).
+Post year end, no new loans were drawn but additional drawdowns of £0.9 million were made on existing loans and part loan repayments were received amounting to £0.7 million (including accrued interest).